dynamizeMe/termax/README.md

 <a name="tExec"></a>

-tExec is a wrapper around exec from child_process with the nuance that it can execute a sequence of exec calls.
+tExec is a wrapper around exec from child_process, with the nuance that it can execute a sequence of exec calls.
 This is useful when one wants to execute multiple exec call in an order and have a spinner working on each call without pauses.
 Let's see a simple usage case:

 ```javascript